AEmmanouelides/react-redux-view-edit-users/README.md

 - The application is responsive.
 - Reactstrap was used for Bootstrap components.
 - On Edit Modal, form validations were set.
-- The JSON file with the mock data is in the public folder
+- The JSON file with the mock data is in the public folder.

 ## Running the App